zylx0532/pasztor.at/_posts/2019-11-19-docker-for-beginners.md

 finish what it does and exit gracefully.
 Instead Docker will then wait around 10 seconds and finally send a `SIGKILL` to the container, which will kill the application, probably in the middle of saving something.

+## Manipulating images

+Before we continue on, I would like to talk about the commands that you can use to manipulate your images:

+- `docker image ls` lists all images on the current host
+- `docker image rm imagename` deletes an image
+- `docker push` or `docker image push` pushes an image to a registry.
+- `docker pull` or `docker image pull` pulls an image from a registry.
+This is implicitly done when the image is not available locally.
+- `docker image save` saves an image as a tar file.
+This is used

 ## Creating a webserver

 Now that we have the basics sorted, let's create a more complex example by